-In-vitro microbial antibiotic-susceptibility testing (AST)
+83 In-vitro microbial antibiotic-susceptibility testing (AST)

 Kirby-Bauer disk diffusion method was used to test the microbial susceptibility of the antibiotics.
-Discs for various drugs including pip-taz, CSE-1034, meropenem and colistin were used and the results were interpreted as per the interpretation criteria of the Clinical and Laboratory Standards Institute (CLSI) guidelines 18.
+Discs for various drugs including pip-taz, CSE-1034, meropenem and colistin were used and the results were interpreted as per Clinical and Laboratory Standards Institute (CLSI) guidelines 18.
 Depending on the breakpoints, the antimicrobial susceptibility of the pathogens involved was classified into susceptible, intermediate or resistant.
-Criteria for CSE-0134 was >21mm-S, 14-20-I, ≤13-R.
+Criteria for CSE-0134 was >21mm-S, 14-20-I, \leq 13-R.

-Antibiotic dosage
+90 Antibiotic dosage

-- The dose of CSE-1034 used was 3.0g/12h.
-The progress of the therapy was evaluated in - 97 terms of improvement in clinical parameters on daily basis and at the end of treatment.
+91 The dose of CSE-1034 used was 3.0g/12h.
+The progress of the therapy was evaluated in 92 terms of improvement in clinical parameters on daily basis and at the end of treatment.

-Definitions
+93 Definitions

-- 100 Clinical success: The patient's response was considered as clinical success when, the patient - recovered with either first line or 2nd line empiric antibiotic therapy. - 102 Clinical failure: The response was considered as clinical failure when the patient was - switched to other antibiotics or one or more antibiotics are added to the initial regime. - First line antibiotic therapy: It is defined as the regime started immediately after admission - to the hospital. - Second-line antibiotic therapy: It is defined as the addition of one or more antibiotics to the - initial regime or a complete or partial replacement of the initial antibiotic with another - parenteral antibiotic regime depending on culture susceptibility results.
+95 Clinical success: The patient's response was considered as clinical success when, the patient 96 recovered with either first line or 2^{nd} line empiric antibiotic therapy.

+97 Clinical failure: The response was considered as clinical failure when the patient was 98 switched to other antibiotics or one or more antibiotics are added to the initial regime.

+99 First line antibiotic therapy: It is defined as the regime started immediately after admission100 to the hospital.

+Second-line antibiotic therapy: It is defined as the addition of one or more antibiotics to the initial regime or a complete or partial replacement of the initial antibiotic with another parenteral antibiotic regime depending on culture susceptibility results.

-110 Results
+105 Results

-Out of 85 patients admitted for cUTI, 38 patients met our inclusion criteria and were included in this case series study.
-The characteristics of all the 85 cUTI patients which were screened and the subgroup patients with diabetes mellitus are presented in Table 1.
-Of the total patients screened, 55.3% of the patients consisted of males and 44.7% represented the female patients.
-However, in the subgroup of cUTI patients with diabetes mellitus, the male female ratio was 1:1.
-Overall, the mean age, systolic pressure, pulse and respiratory rates were similar in the two groups.
-However, the average weight and diastolic pressure was higher is cUTI patients with diabetes mellitus compared to the other group.
-For other
+Out of 85 patients admitted for cUTI, 38 patients met our inclusion criteria and were 107 included in this retrospective study.
+The characteristics of all the 85 cUTI patients screened 108 and the subgroup patients with diabetes mellitus are presented in Table 1.
+Of the total 85 109 patients screened, 55.3% of the patients were males and 44.7% female patients.
+The most 110 common co-morbidities associated with these screened patients were diabetes mellitus, 111 hypertension and hepatic disorders.
+38 cUTI patients with diabetes mellitus were included in 112 this retrospective analysis.
+In the subgroup of 38 cUTI patients with diabetes mellitus, the 113 male female ratio was 1:1.
+Overall, the mean age, systolic pressure, pulse and respiratory 114 rates were similar among the 85 screened patients and the 38 patients included in the study.
+115 116 The average weight and diastolic pressure was higher in patients with diabetes mellitus compared to the screened patients.
+For other demographic features, refer to Table 1.
+117 Overall, E. coli (50.0%) was the predominant pathogen isolated followed by K. pneumoniae 118 (21.1%).
+Other isolated pathogens at the baseline included A. baumannii (13.2%), P. 119 120 aeruginosa (7.9%) and P. mirabilis (7.9%).
+For further details, refer to Table 1.

-- demographic features, refer to Table 1.
-The most common co-morbidities associated with cUTI patients which were screened at the time of hospitalization were diabetes mellitus, hypertension and hepatic disorders.
-38 cUTI patients with diabetes mellitus were included in the final study analysis.
-In both the categories, E. coli was the predominant pathogen isolated followed by K. pneumoniae.
-Other isolated pathogens at the baseline included A. baumannii, P. aeruginosa and P. mirabilis.
-For further details, refer to Table 1. - Anti-microbial susceptibility testing has shown that baseline pathogens isolated from the patients were multi-drug resistant and were resistant to various classes of drugs including levofloxacin, gentamicin, ceftriaxone, cefepime and cefazolin.
+121 Anti-microbial susceptibility testing has shown that baseline pathogens isolated from 122 the patients were multi-drug resistant and were resistant to various classes of drugs including levofloxacin, gentamicin, ceftriaxone, cefepime and cefazolin.
 23.6% (9/38) patients were reported susceptible to pip-taz, 18.4% (7/38) to cefaperozone-sulbactam, and 63.1% (24/38) to meropenem.
 In vitro susceptibility test to CSE-1034 has shown 100% susceptibility to CSE-1034.
 The per pathogen antibiotic susceptibility details to various drugs are tabulated in Table 2.

-Antibiotic outcome
+128 Antibiotic outcome

-- All the subjects included in this retrospective analysis received CSE-1034 empirically. - Because of the hospital exposure in the last 90 days and prescription of beta-lactams or - BL/BLIs before, CSE-1034 was started empirically in these patients by the concerned - 137 physician.
+All the subjects included in this retrospective analysis received CSE-1034 empirically.
+Because of the hospital exposure in the last 90 days and prescription of beta-lactams or BL/BLIs before, CSE-1034 was started empirically in these patients by the concerned physician.